TRIQS/dft_tools/doc/guide/soc.rst

 Treatment of SOC in Elk
 -------------------------

 First, a Elk calculation including SOC has to be performed.
 For details, we refer the reader to the SOC Elk examples in Elk's example directory and `Elk manual <https//elk.sourceforge.net/elk.pdf>`_ for further information about the input flags.
-Then the projectors can be generated using the ``wanproj`` input flag in the same format as in :ref:`conv_elk`.
+Then the projectors can be generated using the ``wanproj`` input flag in the same format as in :ref:`convElk`.
 Like in Wien2k, you cannot project only onto the :math:`t_{2g}` subshell because it is not an irreducible representation in SOC calculations.

 After generating the projectors
 -------------------------------